derekwalsh1/vb_practice_planning/README.md

-# VB Practice Plan
+# Ace your Plans

-A comprehensive Flutter app for volleyball coaches to create, manage, and execute practice plans with visual drill diagrams.
+A comprehensive Flutter app for volleyball coaches to create, manage, and execute practice plans with images.

 ## Features